Should I Become a Jailer or Correctional Officer?

 In training academy programs, students learn how to supervise inmates, prepare reports, secure jails, release inmates and apply correctional law.
 Aspiring correctional officers also learn self-defense tactics and the safe use of firearms.
 In some cases, these programs prepare trainees for state certification or licensure exams.

 - Stay in shape.
 Correctional officers have the potential to be injured in confrontations with prisoners.
 Individuals in this field should stay in shape and learn how to be aware of their surroundings at all times.

-- Research the job market.
-Potential jailers or correctional officers should look into the educational requirements set forth by government agencies and private companies.
-While some agencies hire applicants with a high school diploma and train them on the job, others prefer some college courses or a degree.
+Utilizing the human resources department of a correctional officers academy, canvassing online job markets, and checking the websites of prisons are the best means to find prospective openings.
+Potential jailers or correctional officers should look into the educational requirements set forth by government agencies and private companies, then apply to the appropriate openings.
+While some agencies hire applicants with a high school diploma and train them on the job, others prefer some additional courses or a college degree.